qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_theming.rst

 * ``Modern`` - a graphically rich theme, showcasing many UI capabilities of qooxdoo %{version}
 * ``Classic`` - MS Windows oriented theme
 * ``Simple`` - a lightweight theme, which looks more like a website.
+* ``Indigo`` - a theme, based on simple but offers the style of the qooxdoo.org website.

 Here some screenshots: